Miss Massachusetts

-Women between the ages of 17 and 24 who meet residency, scholastic and character requirements are eligible to compete in local pageants, the winners of which continue on to the Miss Massachusetts pageant in Worcester each July.

-Contestants at the Miss Massachusetts competition are judged in five areas: personal interview, poise and grace in evening gown, lifestyle and fitness in swimsuit, artistic expression, and on stage question.
-Scholarships are awarded for Miss Massachusetts, first through fourth runners-up, preliminary talent winners, preliminary swimsuit winners, non-finalist talent winner, MAO Academic Award, MAO Service Award, and MAO Children's Miracle Network Award.

-Katrina Kincade of Boston was crowned Miss Massachusetts 2022 on July 3, 2022, at Hanover Theatre in Worcester, Massachusetts.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Kiersten Khoury of Westwood was crowned Miss Massachusetts 2024 on June 22, 2024, at Hanover Theatre in Worcester, Massachusetts.
+She will compete for Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss Massachusetts titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.